mdn/translated-content-de/files/de/web/api/audiocontext/createmediastreamsource/index.md

 const myScript = document.querySelector("script");
 const range = document.querySelector("input");

-// getUserMedia-Block - Stream abrufen
+// getUserMedia block - grab stream
-// in ein MediaStreamAudioSourceNode einfügen
+// put it into a MediaStreamAudioSourceNode
-// und die visuellen Inhalte in ein Videoelement ausgeben
+// also output the visuals into a video element

 if (navigator.mediaDevices) {
-  console.log("getUserMedia unterstützt.");
+  console.log("getUserMedia supported.");
   navigator.mediaDevices
     .getUserMedia({ audio: true, video: true })
     .then((stream) => {